-How profitable a bank is has an effect on its safety and soundness.
-Earnings may be retained by the bank, increasing its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in tough times.
-Conversely, losses diminish a bank's ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital buffer, or use them to deal with problematic loans, potentially making the bank more resilient in tough times.
+Conversely, losses reduce a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
-First National Bank of Tennessee's most recent annualized quarterly return on equity was 13.21 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important measure of a bank's earnings.
+First National Bank of Tennessee's most recent annualized quarterly return on equity was 12.71 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $5.1 million on total equity of $79.7 million.
-The bank reported an annualized return on average assets, or ROA, of 1.25 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $10.1 million on total equity of $84.7 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.24 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.